jabadymandry/github-flow/00-Setup/README.md

 We will use your personal public `github.com` account.
 If you are reading this, it means that you have one and are logged in with it!

+First, ensure to have this repository forked to your own personal github account

 We need to create a SSH key on your computer and link it to your GitHub account.
 At the end of the week, don't forget to remove this key from your GitHub account as this is not your computer.
 Protecting your key with a strong **passphrase** will guarantee security during the week.

 GitHub has handy tutorials.
 Follow them: